 Tibetan History and Literature

 The Tibetan Studies at Columbia is one of the leading such programs in the English-speaking world, and the first teaching program to focus on modern Tibet.
-Faculty include Gray Tuttle in early modern and modern Tibetan cultural history and the history of Tibetan and Chinese relations, Sonam Tsering (Director of the Tibetan Language Program) who teaches three years of modern Tibetan, the adjunct language instructors Konchok Tseten (Tibetan medical doctor) and Pema Bhum (Director of NYC’s Latse Library in Greenwich Village) who teaches second year classical Tibetan, and Lauran Hartley (Tibetan Studies librarian at the Starr East Asian library), who occasionally teaches courses on Tibetan literature, and Eveline Washul, Director of the Modern Tibetan Studies Program, who teaches courses on Tibetan history and anthropology.
+Faculty include Gray Tuttle in early modern and modern Tibetan cultural history and the history of Tibetan and Chinese relations, Sonam Tsering (Director of the Tibetan Language Program) who teaches three years of modern Tibetan, the adjunct language instructors Konchok Tseten (Tibetan medical doctor) and Pema Bhum (Director of NYC’s Latse Library in Greenwich Village) who teaches second year classical Tibetan, and Lauran Hartley (Tibetan Studies librarian at the Starr East Asian library), who occasionally teaches courses on Tibetan literature.
 Collectively they offer a broad temporal range and a rich variety of disciplinary and methodological perspectives.